krismbah/krismbah/README.md

-- 👋 Hi, I’m @krismbah
+- 👋 Hey everyone!
+I’m @krismbah.
-- 👀 I’m interested in python, algorithms, and machine learning.
+- 👀 I’m interested in python, algorithms, machine learning, and deep learning.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on anything involving finance and investing.
+- 💞️ I’m looking to collaborate on anything involving finance, investments, risk, machine learning, and deep learning.
-- 📫 How to reach me ...
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/krismbah/)

 <!---
 krismbah/krismbah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.